ON-LINE vs.

 My name is Ray Wolf.
 I've worked in post-production, in one capacity or another, for the past 17 years.
 It's a bit difficult to determine exactly what your company might require from a one-sentence description of such a position, so let me begin by outlining some of the things I've done in the past.

 My previous employer was an independent television and film production company that required me to fill the pivotal position in the post-production process.
 In pre-production, I would meet with the producers and offline editors to help determine materials acquisition and workflow.
 When footage was shot in the field or in studio, or graphics elements were received from outside contributors, I was responsible for evaluating, duplicating and tracking the various media.
-I worked with composers and music suppliers to acquire audio elements in the proper formats and in the most efficient manner and in some cases, supervised the production and recording of music, voice-overs and effects.
+I worked with composers and music suppliers to acquire audio elements in the proper formats and in the most efficient manner and in some cases supervised the production and recording of music, voice-overs and effects.

 I was also instrumental in evaluating stock footage and archival elements and in transferring them from whatever media was available to formats that were useable in both offline and on-line editing.
 The transition from offline to on-line was also my responsibility, including the generation of EDL and OMFI files, the conversion of digital video to time-coded tape formats and the management and execution of the producers’ notes.